Travel blogger Liz Peterson shares her personal favourite things to do and see in her beloved Sevilla.

 3. Bike the Abandoned Train Tracks of the Via Verde

-To make sure you don’t miss this ride through rarely explored parts of the National Park reserve your bike in advance.
-And on Saturday or Sunday take the one morning train from Sevilla’s Santa Justa Train Station to Cazalla-Constantina, pick up your bike, and be on your way!
+To make sure you don’t miss this ride through rarely explored parts of the National Park reserve your bike and tour in advance.

 4. Eat at the Feria Market in the Macarena District